shrncr/ibm-watsonx-orchestrate-adk/README.md

 ## Welcome to `ibm-watsonx-orchestrate`
 ******************************************

-`ibm-watsonx-orchestrate` is a Python SDK that allows you to build expert and orchestrator agents and interact with the watsonx.orchestrate service.
+`ibm-watsonx-orchestrate` is a Python SDK that allows you to build agents and interact with the watsonx.orchestrate service.
 It also provides a convenient interface for managing credentials, sending requests, and handling responses from the service’s APIs.